"The Essential Secrets of Songwriting" Lessons Gary Ewer has written four e-books that will get you writing the songs you've always wanted to write:

 Both substitutions: A Bm E F#m

 Looking for some chord progressions?
-"Essential Chord Progressions" is now available.
+"Essential Chord Progressions" gives you hundreds of them!

 ACTIVITIES for CHORD SUBSTITUTIONS